ttezel/nn/readme.md

 ##`net.train(trainingData)`

 Train your `nn` instance, using `trainingData`.
 You can pass in a single training entry as an object with `input` and `output` keys, or an array of training entries.
-By default, `nn` will perform 2000 epochs of training on the data passed in, or less if it manages to achieve an error margin of less than `errorThresh` on the data.
+The network will train itself from the supplied training data, until the error threshold has been reached, or the max number of iterations has been reached.

 ##`net.send(input)`

-Send your `nn` instance input data to see its output.
-Typically you'll want to call this function after training your instance.
+Send your `nn` instance data to see its output.
+Typically you'll call this function after training your network.

+##`net.test(testData)`

+Run your neural network against `testData` and returns an object with statistics about the performance of the network against the test data.
+Typically you'll call this function after training your network.

 -------